aldipower/bitwig-ddx3216-controller/README.md

 * Select a channel in Bitwig by pressing SELECT -> ROUTING -> MAIN (the select button itself does not receive/send any SysEx/CC)
 * Open/close a group in Bitwig also by pressing SELECT -> ROUTING -> MAIN.
 The MAIN icon indicates the group status.

-### Configuration

-* Set the MIDI channel in the controller script config dialog in Bitwig.
-0 = omni
-* Fader dB mapping behaviour is selectable between "exact" or "full range" in the config dialog. default = "exact"

 ### Installation

 1. Simply copy the the sub-folders of this project's `Bitwig Studio` folder into your own Bitwig `~/Bitwig Studio/` folder.
 It includes the controller script and a project template with the channel inserts ready for use.